tmarkec/take_a_hike/TESTING.md

 |:-------:|:--------|
 | &check; | Clicking the navbar logo loads the home page
 | &check; | Navbar shows the nav links for Home, Post, and buttons for Sign up and Sign In
+| &check; | Current page is highlighted for the user
 | &check; | Clicking the Home tab on the navbar loads the home page
 | &check; | Clicking the Post tab on the navbar loads the post page
 | &check; | Clicking the Sign in button on the navbar loads the Sign in page
 | &check; | Clicking the Signup button on the navbar loads the Signup page

 | Status | **Navigation Bar - User Logged In**
 |:-------:|:--------|